leonardr/botfriend/README.md

 So I went through my thirty bots, rewrote everything, and moved all of the reusable code into Botfriend.
 Now my bots are a lot smaller and easier to manage.
-They can still post to Twitter if I want them to, but they also post to Mastodon with no extra code.
+All of the tedious code is in one place, and I can focus on the fun part of bot-writing.
+My bots can still post to Twitter if I want them to, but they also post to Mastodon with no extra code.

-If you want to save code on your own projects, or expand the reach of your bots, I hope you'll consider Botfriend.
+If you want to save code on your own bot projects, port your bots from Twitter to Mastodon, or just expand the reach of your bots, I hope you'll consider Botfriend.

 # Setup